Catholic university in Hong Kong

 The idea of establishing Catholic university in Hong Kong was first made by the late Bishop Francis Hsu, a Catholic priest in Hong Kong.
-As of 2015, only Caritas Hong Kong is still endeavoring to achieve this goal.
+By 2015, only Caritas Hong Kong was still endeavoring to achieve this goal, which they achieved in 2024.

 Efforts by Caritas Hong Kong

 Caritas Hong Kong has been working towards having its two schools, the Caritas Institute of Higher Education and Caritas Bianchi College of Careers, receive self-accreditation status from the Hong Kong government, and then have them become a constituent college of the Catholic University.
 Caritas Hong Kong aims to establish a Catholic University within 10 years.

 By northern summer 2016, a new campus for Caritas Institute of Higher Education will be ready for use.
 In 2014, school principal Reggie Kwan told reporters the school aims to be recognized as a university by education officials within five years.
 When that happens, they plan to name the new university "St. Francis University".

+On 9 January 2024, the Executive Council approved the institute becoming Saint Francis University, making it the first catholic institute of tertiary education in the city.